 Providing coexistence report.

-High level flow chart of the CE operation is provided in 7.
+High level flow chart of the CE operation is provided in Figures 7-9.

 ・High level flow chart of the CE operation.

+・Information service CE operation.

+・Management service CE operation.

 After receiving a request to start operation, a CE shall perform the initial step sequences which are composed of WSO subscription and registration procedures for the coexistence service subscription of each subject WSO/RLSS for the CE which will be coordinated by its connected CM.
 After that, the CE shall switch to its operation mode in accordance with subscription service type which is either information service or management service.

 In case of subscribing information service, CE shall provide coexistence report being served by its connected CM to its connected WSO/RLSS until stopping coexistence service subscription or changing it to the management service subscription.